GSA/search-gov-website/_indexing/metadata.md

 - **Detail:** Use the [meta robots tag]({{ site.baseurl }}/indexing/how-search-engines-index-content-better-discoverability.html#robots) to block the search engine from indexing a particular page.
 - **Used In:** Used during indexing, does not affect relevance ranking.

-## Upcoming Metadata Support
-The following fields will power new features coming in the next few months.
-These will not affect your search until we release those features.
-However, we recommend adding these fields to your documents now so that the new features will be available to you immediately after they are released.

 ### Thumbnail Image

 We look for the following field: